• Skip to primary navigation

 Why?
 Although decorative garage floor coatings such as epoxy look great and do a good job of sealing the concrete, there are people who have simple “working” garages.
 They are not as concerned about how nice a concrete sealer looks, but rather how well it performs without a lot of expense and preparation.
 If you think this may be you, then here is why you need to consider a siliconate concrete sealer.

-What makes a siliconate sealer different than a coating is the fact that it actually penetrates (hence the name) into the concrete floor to create a protective barrier at the sub surface.
 Other garage floor sealers such as acrylic, epoxy, and polyurethanes are topical in nature.
 They sit on top of the surface to form a protective film or coating.

 Once applied, a siliconate sealer works by permeating into the pores of the concrete and chemically reacting with carbon dioxide.
-This reaction creates a cross-linking molecular membrane barrier that almost gel-like and hydrophobic in nature.
+This reaction creates a cross-linking molecular membrane barrier that is almost gel-like and hydrophobic in nature.

 How a siliconate penetrating sealer works on a concrete garage floor

 Furthermore, the chemical reaction that fills the pores and capillaries within the upper surface of the slab has the additional benefit of slightly strengthening the surface of the concrete as well.
-While not as effective as a densifier for surface strength, it does help with surface wear none the less.
+While not as effective as a densifier for surface strength, it does help with surface wear nonetheless.

 Concrete Siliconate Sealer Benefits